menu

 Overview

 Oxford is a very small village located in the state of New York.
 With a population of 1,342 people and just one neighborhood, Oxford is the 700th largest community in New York.
-Oxford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Oxford has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Occupations and Workforce

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Oxford is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Oxford isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Oxford are a mix of both white- and blue-collar jobs.
 Overall, Oxford is a village of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Oxford who work in office and administrative support (13.33%), teaching (10.00%), and sales jobs (7.14%).

 Of important note, Oxford is also a village of artists.
 Oxford has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Oxford’s character.